-A Nest Thermostat is an excellent tool for keeping your home comfortable, no matter what the season or weather.
-With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — keeping costs down in the process.
+A Nest Thermostat is a great investment for keeping your home comfortable, no matter what the season or weather.
+With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — keeping costs down in the process.

 That’s why more people are looking to add devices like a Nest to their homes.
-If you're interested in trying a Nest yourself, reach out to an expert for smart thermostat installation in York.
+If you want to put in a Nest for your own home, call your nearest expert for smart thermostat installation in York.

-With everything from automatic scheduling to energy efficiency monitoring, Nest makes home climate control effortless.
+With everything from automatic scheduling to monitoring your home’s energy efficiency, Nest helps make controlling the climate of your home effortless.

 1. How to Reset a Nest Thermostat

-- Reset: Conversely, resetting eliminates most if not all of your preferred settings.
-In most cases, people resort to a reset as they're moving into a new house and bringing the thermostat with them, or if they are moving out and want to erase all personal info from the Nest before leaving it for the next homeowner.
+- Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
+In most cases, people resort to a reset when they’re moving to a new home and bringing the thermostat with them, or if they are moving out and want to erase all personal info from the Nest before leaving it behind for the next resident.

-To reset, first write down your temperature settings so they're still available if you forget or erase them.
-Next, go to Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.
+To initiate a reset, it doesn't hurt to write down current temperature settings so you have them if they get erased.
+Next, find Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.

-- Restart: Turns your Nest off and starts it back up while remembering your settings.
-You can also press the outside of the Nest and hold it there until it goes black, and then pull your hand away.
+- Restart: Deactivates your Nest and reboots it while saving your settings.
+Another method is to press the outside of the Nest and hold it down for a few seconds until it turns black, and then pull your hand away.

-- Schedule: This reset setting clears all scheduling information—including for your hot water, if you have that programmed into your Nest.
-With this option, you’ll need to create a new schedule or wait until the Nest learns your schedule.
+- Schedule: This reset clears your entire temperature schedule—including for your hot water, if you have that programmed into your Nest.
+By choosing this kind of reset, you’ll be given the chance to plan out a new schedule or wait while your Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi